TritonDataCenter/rfd/rfd/0137/README.md

 through its `FM_IOC_PHYSCPU_INFO` ioctl.
 This will then be consumed by the corresponding FM topology modules in user land to allow for autoreplace to work.

+#### FRU changes

+One of the biggest challenges that we have with this scheme is that the FRU of the processor can change in this scheme.
+This can happen for a couple of reasons:

+* FM detected an error on an older system and we rebooted to a system that now has support for the synthetic serial number.

+* FM detected an error on a new system that supports the synthetic serial numbers and rebooted to a system prior to this support.

+* FM detected an error on a new system that supports the synthetic serial numbers and a BIOS change locked the ability to snthesize the serial number.

+* FM detected an error on a new system that does not support the synthetic serial number, but was rebooted and a BIOS change unlocked the ability to synthesize the serial number.

+All of these cases represent instances where we cannot know for certain whether or not a replacement occurred.
+In fact, the odds are high that the replacement did not occur.
+As such, we need to make sure that FM is enhanced such that in all of these cases a fault is not considered to have been autoreplaced and that instead the operator must manually clear such faults.

+This means that the only time the hc schema CPU module would consider a replacement as having occured is if the original faulted FMRI had a synthesized serial number and the replacement part did as well.
+Othewrise, we will always consider the fault as persisting.

+The only caveat wiht this approach is that if we have one of these changes and the part has not been replaced, we can end up with two FRUs that both have faults (one with and one without).
+However, because these FRUs will refer to the same logical CPUs, we should still see them being retired.